2012 Toyota Camry: Automotive Version of iPhone 3G to 3GS

 Will any of this really matter in the long run?
 Probably not.
 The recipe for Camry success has always been about providing high value and quality.
 My personal friends who own a Camry really don’t care about cars.
 They just need a car to get them from A to B every morning.
 Sure, the Camry fanatics will likely want one of these ASAP but with so many other new choices for buyers, can the Camry remain on top?
 Think back to when the iPhone went from the 3G model to the 3GS.
 Some experts were predicting big changes for the iPhone 3G but really these were just enough changes to keep people interested and buyers coming in for more.
 Cheerios have tasted like Cheerios for as long as I can remember.
 Remember what happened with New Coke in 1985?
 I’m sure Toyota product planners do, and they know when to not mess with a good thing.
 The 1996 Taurus is another good example where someone with an obsession with ovals made it into the design studio, brainwashed Jack Telnack and had him thinking that the 1996 Taurus was an attractive car.
 End Result?
 51% of the 1996 Taurus sales ended up in rental car lots.
 A year later it lost the sales title to the Camry.

 So if the Camry is so much of the same thing why are they making a big to-do about it?
 Well, the suspension has been revised into a more comfortable and refined ride.
 A new electric power steering system was carefully calibrated to appeal to most people, but still too vague and overboosted for my liking.
 That means if I don’t like it that most people will probably like it.
 The Camry was never meant to be a sedan for people who like to drive or care about style.
 What is cool and noteworthy is my favorite new feature: Entune.
 I sat down with the head Entune honcho for about an hour learning everything there is to know about Entune.
 Why is Entune so much better than Ford’s Sync or GM’s Intellilink?
 Well, Entune is the closest thing out there to emulating your smart phone on your vehicle’s touch screen.
 So, Entune is basically running a very simple graphical user interface in on the car’s touch screen.
 It doesn’t require expensive hardware that can go obsolete and it doesn’t lag.
-You download an app to your smart phone and voila!
-If you want Pandora in your Camry you have to have it on your smart phone.
+You download an app to your smartphone, made by app development companies, and voila!
+If you want Pandora in your Camry, you have to have it on your smartphone.
 If you don’t have an app, like Open Table, you can’t use it with Entune.
 Simple!
-If it isn’t on your phone you’re not using in with your Camry.
-Entune is the first system to come to market that relies on your phone to do everything, unlike Sync which tries to process everything in the vehicle and use your phone for data only.
+If it isn’t on your phone, you’re not using it with your Camry.
+Entune is the first system to come to market that relies on your phone to do everything, unlike Sync, which tries to process everything in the vehicle and use your phone for data only.
 I’m really impressed by this system.
-So far, it might be my favorite smart phone integration.
-Entune is a must have.
+So far, it might be my favorite smartphone integration.
+Entune is a must-have.

 So, expect to continue to see plenty of these new Camry models around.
 They might be hard to spot, even in Cle Elum, WA, current Camry owners didn’t notice us driving around in the latest and greatest Camry.
 If you or you know someone looking for a car that has gobs of interior room, innovative smart phone integration, ten standard airbags, and reliability that is hard to beat these days, I’m sure the Camry will be on their list.
 With a new Altima, Malibu and Fusion on the way on the next year, the Camry will have to work hard to retain that sales crown but it should be able to hang on.
 Quality is no longer optional for any automaker so Toyota’s secret sauce is in jeopardy.
 Stay tuned.